-The applicability of § 107(2) to so many disparate church employees debunks the Government's argument that the § 107(2) housing allowance is simply the cash equivalent of the parsonage exemption for performing clergy.
+The applicability of § 107(2) to so many disparate church employees, moreover, also debunks the Defendants' argument that the § 107(2) housing allowance is simply the cash equivalent of the parsonage exemption for performing clergy.
 Professor Chodorow notes that even a basketball coach at a Christian college has qualified for the § 107(2) housing allowance, as well as other "integral" church employees, thereby creating the need for even more complex determinations.
-Chodorow, 51 U.C.
-Davis L. Rev. at 864.
-Such examples confound the Government's argument that § 107(2) merely codifies for the sake of administrative ease an implied "convenience of the employer" test for religious clergy.
+Chodorow at 114.
+Such examples confound the Defendants' argument that § 107(2) merely codifies for the sake of administrative ease an implied "convenience of the employer" test for religious clergy.

-The determinations required by § 107(2), in short, involve regular and complex entanglement between government and taxpayer.
-The inquiries involve questions that are inherently religious, subjective, intrusive and beyond the general competence of government officials.
-These determinations necessarily create excessive entanglement, unlike "convenience of the employer" determinations under § 119.
-By contrast, eliminating the exclusion for cash housing allowances under § 107(2) would also eliminate altogether the entanglement concerns expressed by Professor Zelinsky, relied upon by the Government.
+The determinations required by §107, in short, involve regular and complex entanglement between government and taxpayer.
+The inquiries under §107 involve questions that are inherently religious, subjective, intrusive and beyond the general competence of government officials.
+These determinations necessarily create excessive entanglement, unlike "convenience of the employer" determinations under §119.
+By contrast, eliminating the exclusion for cash housing allowances under §107(2) would also eliminate altogether the entanglement concerns expressed by Professor Zelinsky, relied upon by the Defendants.